Seraphim Storheim: Sexual abuse and defrocking

-On 24 January 2014, Storheim was convicted of molesting only one of the boys.
+On 24 January 2014, Storheim was convicted of sexual assault on one of the boys.
 In July 2014, he was sentenced to eight months imprisonment.
 In passing sentence, Judge Christopher Mainella said, "The conduct of the accused was a deplorable and gross breach of trust.
 The sexual assault has caused permanent emotional trauma to the child who is now 40-years-old, who lives with the effect of the accused behaviour to this day and will live with that emotional trauma well after the expiry of the court's sentence."
 Just over a week later, Storheim's lawyer filed an appeal to the Manitoba Court of Appeal.
 Storheim was freed on bail while his appeal was heard.
 The appeal was rejected on 5 February 2015, whereupon he immediately began serving his prison sentence.

 Following his release from prison, members of the Holy Synod of Bishops of the Orthodox Church in America on October 19–23, 2015 canonically deposed the retired Archbishop Seraphim from the status and all sacred functions of the episcopacy, removed him from the ranks of the clergy, and returned him to the status of a lay monk.
 In its statement on the decision, the Synod said:

 The Holy Synod made this decision with much sorrow, but with the conviction that it was a necessary action both for the salvation of the now Monk Seraphim and for the preservation of the good order and stability of the flock of Christ.
 At the same time, we offer our prayers for the victims, their families and all those who have been affected by the events surrounding this case.